gonzaloserrano/go-code-review/README.md

 - [50 Shades of Go](http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/)
 - a time.Ticker must be stopped, otherwise a goroutine is leaked
-- slices hold a referente to the underlying array as explained here and here.
+- slices hold a reference to the underlying array as explained here and here.
 Slices are passed by reference, maybe you think you are returning small data but it's underlying array can be huge.
 - interfaces and nil gotcha, see the [understanding nil](https://www.youtube.com/watch?v=ynoY2xz-F8s) talk by Francesc Campoy

 ## tests